RakhithJK/FelisCatus-SwitchyOmega-wiki/URL-regex-condition.md

+Warning: As of Chromium 52, the full URLs of the `https://` scheme are [no longer provided to PAC scripts](https://github.com/FelisCatus/SwitchyOmega/wiki/Chromium-Full-URL-Limitation).
+As a result, **URL wildcard** and **URL regex** conditions may not work properly in SwitchyOmega.

 The most powerful and the slowest condition type in [[SwitchyOmega]].
 Just do what you want to the [[URL]], if you are a big fan of [[regex]]es.

 ## Example